LightJason/lightjason.github.io/content/tutorials/actions.md

     * ```classes``` a list of class objects for which the filtering should be defined (default empty for all classes)
 * method annotation ```@IAgentActionFilter``` with the ```classes``` argument for definining class filtering of a method (see ```@IAgentAction```)

-Parameter of the method will be packed / unpacked into terms automatically.
+Parameters of the method will be packed / unpacked into terms automatically.

 ## How can I create an action?

 Within the section both kind of actions are shown.
-The code of an action should be very efficient and minimalistic, because an action will called multiple times from an agent, because plan execution and also agent execution are in parallel.
+The code of an action should be very efficient and minimalistic, because an action will be called multiple times from an agent, because plan execution and also agent execution are in parallel.

 ### AgentSpeak(L++) Script